Efinix-Inc/br2-efinix/docs/ethernet_example_design.md

    ping 192.168.5.3
    ```

-   > If you are using Windows and ping is not responding, try to disable the firewall and ping again.
+   > If you are using Windows and ping is not responding, try to disable the firewall then retry.